 One of my favorite books that I have read this year was a historical fiction novel titled Loving Frank by Nancy Horan.
 The book is about a scandalous love affair that Frank Lloyd Wright had with one of his clients which began in the Chicago suburb of Oak Park.
-This book was a page turner and when I came to the end I was stunned and found myself googling Wright and his client Mamah Borthwick Cheney, wanting to know the true history of this couple.
+This book was a page turner and when I came to the end I was stunned and found myself googling Wright and his client Mamah Borthwick Cheney, wanting to know the actual history of this couple.
 Upon my search I also learned that I could visit Frank Lloyd Wright’s home and studio, so I made plans to add a vacation day to my October business trip in Chicago in order to see first hand where the torrid love affair began.

 Frank Lloyd Wright Home and Studio

 Frank Lloyd Wright lived in his Oak Park home with his wife Catherine and their six children from 1889 to 1909.
 In 1898 he added a studio which became his workplace for the first twenty years of his career.

 The only way to explore the home and studio is by guided tour.
 I purchased my ticket to the 10 am tour in the gift shop and noticed several architecture students roaming around, so I thought I would be on a crowded tour.
 Surprisingly, the students were already finished with their tour and I found myself with one other visitor who was from Germany, so the two of us embarked on what turned out to be a private tour.
 The gentleman that guided the tour shared many stories about Frank Lloyd Wright’s prairie style architecture and geometric design.
 In fact, pure geometric form existed throughout the home and was evident in the triangle gable, circular fireplace arch, circular veranda and octagonal bays.